braze-inc/braze-docs/_docs/_help/help_articles/data/dispatch_id.md

 Scheduled campaign messages get the same `dispatch_id`.
 Action-based or API-triggered campaign messages will get a unique `dispatch_id` per user.

-Multi-channel campaigns will have the same behavior as described above.
+Multichannel campaigns will have the same behavior as described above.

 For example, if Becky and Tom are both included in your scheduled campaign audience, then they will have the same `dispatch_id`.